metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 # - GET /authors/1
 # - GET /comments/1
 # - GET /authors/1/comments
-# - ... and lots of others for POST, DELETE and co.
+# - ... and lots of others for POST, DELETE and REST verbs.
 #
-# In REST the client is tightly coupled to the URL endpoints
+# 🢥 In REST the client is tightly coupled ...
+# ... to the URL endpoints
 #
 # `/books` is an endpoint which receives the request
 #